graciellehigino/ms_range_interactions/manuscript.md

 least one mammal species without a path to a primary producer (second panel of
 @fig:richness).
 On average, local food webs had almost the third of their mammal species (mean = 30.5%, median = 14.3%) disconnected from basal species.
-In addition, many networks (16.6%) only had disconnected mammals; these networks however all had a very low number of mammal species, specifically between 1 and 4 (from a total of 32).
+In addition, 16.6% of the networks only had disconnected mammals, and many had a very low number of mammal species, specifically between 1 and 4 (from a total of 32).
 As expected, the proportion of carnivores with a path to a primary producer was conditional on the total number of mammal species in each local network (third panel of @fig:richness).